zurutech/zurutech.github.io/_posts/2020-12-09-a-company-with-no-rules.md

 title:  "A Company With No Rules"
 slug: "A Company With No Rules"
 date:   2020-12-09 8:00:00
-categories: managing
+categories: team
-image: /images/a-company-with-no-rules/company.jpg
+image: images/a-company-with-no-rules/company.jpg
-tags: managing
+tags: team
 description: "A reinvented company where you can express yourself and create anything you want with no limits"
 ---
 ### A reinvented company where you can express yourself and create anything you want with no limits